songlinjian/Yeti-future-work/README.md

 In previous work in Yeti, IPv6 large packet issue still exists and has impact on Yeti root in many aspects [section5.1.1 of RFC8483](https://tools.ietf.org/html/rfc8483#section-5.1.1).
 KSK rollover produces large response with additional KSKs. large number of root servers will generate large response during priming process.
 Moreover, Multi-DM structure also requires stable transmission of large DNS response in IPv6.

 Genearally there two approaches for this issue :
-* Fall back later or sooner to TCP on eight server side or client side.
+* Fall back later or sooner to TCP on either server side or client side.
 For resolver it is to set EDNS0 bufsize below a certain number
 Server.
 For authoritative servers it is to set their maximum UDP response size small enough.
 * Reduce the size of DNS response by using ECC (even try CSK-Combined Signing Key) for DNSSEC